sharpstone/heroku-bouncer/README.md

 You can access this in your Rack app by reading `request.env[key]`.

+## Logging out

+Send users to `/auth/sso-logout` if logging out of Heroku is appropriate, or `/auth/logout` if you only wish to logout of your app.
+The latter will redirect to `/`, which may result is the user being logging in again.

 ## Conditionally disabling the middleware

 Don't want to OAuth on every request?
 Use a middleware to conditionally